5hwb/Smart-Contracts-for-Bushfire-Prevention/SETUP.md

 };
 ```

+7. Open Ganache and create a new workspace called 'Smart Contracts for Bushfire Prevention'.
+    * Click the 'Add Project' button and select 'truffle-config.js' in the source code direectory.
+    * Afterwards, leave it running in the background.
-4. `truffle compile` - Compile the Solidity smart contract.
+8. In the terminal, run `truffle compile` to compile the Solidity smart contract.
+There should be no errors.
-5. `truffle migrate` - Migrate the contract to blockchain.
+9. In the terminal, run `truffle migrate` to migrate the contract to the blockchain.
-    * If changes have been made since last deployment, delete the `build` folder and re-run `truffle migrate` again
+    * If changes have been made since last deployment, delete the `build` folder and re-run `truffle migrate` again.
-6. `truffle test` - Run the smart contract test cases.
-(Make sure that Ganache is running!)
+10. In the terminal, run `truffle test` to run the smart contract test cases.
+(Make sure that Ganache is running, otherwise the tests will not run.)
-7. Install the MetaMask browser plugin in the browser - this will help the web app to interact with the blockchain.
-8. In MetaMask, click 'Import Wallet' and copying Ganache's 'mnemonic' (e.g. `compute base weird unknown main dignity license muffin evil cancel write same`) into the wallet seed field.
+11. Open the web browser where you installed MetaMask earlier.
+In MetaMask, click 'Import Wallet' and copy Ganache's 12-word 'mnemonic' (e.g. `compute base weird unknown main dignity license muffin evil cancel write same`) into the wallet seed field.
 Set a simple password (e.g. 'asdfnation').
-9. In MetaMask, set the network from 'Main Ethereum Network' to Ganache by creating a new network.
+12. In MetaMask, change the network from 'Main Ethereum Network' to Ganache by creating a new network.
     * Go to the MetaMask settings, then Networks.
     * Click 'Add Network', set the Network Name to 'Ganache' and the 'New RPC URL' to http://127.0.0.1:7545
-9. Check `bs-config.js`, the config for the 'lite-server' web server that will host the web app.
+13. Check `bs-config.js`, the config for the 'lite-server' web server that will host the web app.
 It should look like this:

 ```js
 {